Can a Plasma Cutter Cut Titanium? Tips, Gas & Heat-Affected Zone

 minimize heat in titanium

-When cutting titanium with a plasma cutter, you should prioritize selecting an ideal gas mixture, such as 95% argon and 5% hydrogen, to enhance arc stability and minimize oxidation.
+When you cut titanium with a plasma cutter, choose a suitable gas mixture, such as 95% argon and 5% hydrogen, if your system supports it.
+This mix can help stabilize the arc and reduce oxidation.

 Optimal Gas Selection